samiralikperov/sql-portfolio/Projects/SQL-Exercises/sql_simulator_join.md

             WHERE  order_id NOT IN (SELECT order_id
                                     FROM   user_actions
                                     WHERE  action = 'cancel_order')) t
-        LEFT JOIN products USING(product_id)
+    LEFT JOIN products USING (product_id)
 )
 SELECT pair,
        COUNT(order_id) AS count_pair
 FROM   (SELECT DISTINCT a.order_id,
                         CASE WHEN a.name > b.name THEN STRING_TO_ARRAY(CONCAT(b.name, '+', a.name), '+')
                              ELSE STRING_TO_ARRAY(CONCAT(a.name, '+', b.name), '+') END AS pair
-        FROM   main_table a JOIN main_table b
+        FROM   main_table a
+        JOIN   main_table b
         ON     a.order_id = b.order_id AND
                a.name != b.name) t
 GROUP BY pair
 ORDER BY count_pair DESC, pair;
 ```
 ### Explanation:
-This query identifies and counts pairs of items that are frequently purchased together, which can provide insights into customer buying patterns and item associations.
+This query finds the most frequently purchased pairs of products by creating a common table expression (main_table) that includes distinct order_id, product_id, and name.
+It then performs a self-join to form pairs of product names within the same order.
+The results are grouped by the formed pairs, and the query counts how many times each pair appears in the orders, sorting the results first by the frequency of the pairs in descending order and then by the pair in ascending order.